tokenanalyst/slate/source/includes/_tokenfundamentals.md

 | volume     | _decimal_ | The total sum of tokens sent by addresses in transactions with a timestamp that occurs on this date. |
 | volume_usd | _decimal_ | _volume_ \* _price_usd_                                                                                   |

-## Token On-chain Transaction Count
+## ERC20 On-chain Transaction Count

 <img src="https://img.shields.io/badge/Tier-Hobbyist-blue.svg"/>